top of page

 A road-trip to Birmingham was on the cards for the All-Britain semi-final against John Mitchel’s Liverpool.
 Another slow start (sensing a theme here!), our girls put in a determined second-half fight to go within a point but Mitchells were very clinical and won with just one point to spare.

 The Club also entered the Mary Feehan competition where they once again progressed to a final against TCG in June.
 It was deadlock after 60 minutes and decided that a replay was the next option.
-A date is yet to be confirmed.
+The replay took place on May 21st 2025, with Holloway securing the win on the night.